 Cañon de San Diego Grant

 In 1798, the Cañon de San Diego land grant of 116,000 acres, was awarded to a group of settlers by the king of Spain.
-The land around the hot springs was included within the boundaries, but the grantees settled around what is today Cañon on Highway 4 and the long-since-vanished village of Cañones, one mile up the Guadalupe Canyon from the junction of the Jemez and Guadalupe Rivers.
+Copies of the grant are included in the website in Spanish and English.
+The land around the hot springs was included within the boundaries, but the grantees settled around what is today Cañon on Highway 4 and the long-since-vanished village of Cañones, which was located one mile up the Guadalupe Canyon from the junction of the Jemez and Guadalupe Rivers.
 Repeated raids by the Navajos eventually caused these villages to be abandoned, which may have been the reason no settlers ventured further north.
 Boundaries were somewhere near Sierra los Pinos on the east, Jemez Pueblo on the south, Nacimiento Mountains on the west, and near La Cueva on the north.
+Details of the history of the grant are included in a document found among the John A. Adams papers.

 Leave a Reply